 So somebody asked me about knitting on twitter and I thought I’d make a post on crochet.
 I’m contrary like that.
-There’s lots of instructions about crochet online so I’m going to talk about what worked for me.
+There are lots of instructions about crochet online so I’m going to talk about what worked for me.
 Think of it as a sort of recipe.

 For the first project, I would recommend going big.
 Large size hook and bulky yarn will give you the satisfaction of a quick make.
 And satisfaction is important here so we don’t give up with beginner blues.